 A patient who receives PBS medicines under these arrangements can still receive medicine under standard PBS arrangements by taking a prescription to a pharmacy.

-The Department of Health and Ageing is responsible for approving AHS participation in these arrangements.
+The Department of Health is responsible for approving AHS participation in these arrangements.
 Once approved, the Department of Human Services (Human Services) will provide the approved AHS with a registration number.
 The AHS registration number must be included on all correspondence, including requests for pharmaceutical supplies.

 To be eligible to participate under these arrangements an AHS must: